zilliztech/zdoc/docs/tutorials/account-and-security/authentication/manage-api-keys.md

 sidebar_position: 1
 ---

+import Admonition from '@theme/Admonition';

 # Manage API Keys

 On Zilliz Cloud, every project comes with its own set of API keys, serving as authentication tokens.
 These keys are pivotal for initiating RESTful API or SDK interactions.
 Whether you create a new API key for a project or use the default one provided by Zilliz Cloud, you gain access to manage all the clusters and associated resources within that project.

 To ensure security, only users with [Owner](./a-panorama-view) status, either at the organization or project level, are allowed to create and oversee these API keys.
-For more information, see [Users & Roles](./undefined).
+For more information, see [Users & Roles](https://docs.zilliz.com/docs/users-and-roles).

 ## Comparative overview: API keys vs username and password pairs{#comparative-overview-api-keys-vs-username-and-password-pairs}